fbpx

 Imagine meeting a donor who sees something of themselves in your mission.
 Someone who’s built something extraordinary, knows the challenges firsthand, and wants to give back.
 This is the story of John, a successful entrepreneur who built the Scottsdale Plaza Resort into a beloved Arizona institution, and whose support was instrumental in launching Americans for Prosperity (AFP) into the force it is today.

 Born and raised in Kansas, John grew up in Wichita and Topeka, where he was a natural leader and excelled in theater.
 After studying theater arts at the University of Denver, he didn’t go on stage—instead, he found his calling in real estate development, quickly gaining a reputation for excellence in the fast-growing Colorado Springs market.
-By the time he was 36, John had already achieved enough success to buy the Sheraton Scottsdale Inn and Villas.
-Over the next four decades, he transformed it into a premier resort that became a landmark in Arizona’s travel industry, known for its hospitality and its long partnership with the Fiesta Bowl.

-By the time my colleague Tim Phillips and I met John, he was 65.
+By the time my colleague and I met John, he was 65.
 He was in the prime of his life, not yet ready to slow down, but reflecting on a career built on hard work, persistence, and vision.
-Tim had recently been named president of AFP, and I was introducing him to potential supporters to help build the organization.
+My colleague had recently been named president of AFP, and I was introducing him to potential supporters to help build the organization.
 For weeks, we had hit roadblock after roadblock—one fruitless meeting after another.
 So when we sat down with John at his own Remington’s restaurant, our spirits were low.

 John, sensing our frustration, leaned in and asked a simple question: “What are you guys trying to accomplish?”